xkisu/pushover/readme.markdown

 Create a new repository collection from the directory `repoDir`.
 `repoDir` should be entirely empty except for git repo directories.

+If `repoDir` is a function, `repoDir(repo)` will be used to dynamically resolve project directories.
+The return value of `repoDir(repo)` should be a string path specifying where to put the string `repo`.
+Make sure to return the same value for `repo` every time since `repoDir(repo)` will be called multiple times.

-`repos` is an EventEmitter that emits the events listed below in the events section.
+The return value, `repos` is an EventEmitter that emits the events listed below in the events section.

 By default, repository targets will be created if they don't exist.
 You can disable that behavior with `opts.autoCreate`.